Crownpeak/Search-G2/realtime-indexing-examples/README.md

 * Indexing & querying protected content that cannot be deployed to the delivery environment for security reasons.
 * Choosing not to use site crawling at all.

+_NOTE: When using Realtme Indexing, you should use a separate Search G2 Collection, and NOT share with content that is sourced from a crawl operation._

 ***

 ## Configuring Crownpeak Search G2 Realtime Indexing